-- Sector Program screen Use to write new sector programs, review and edit stored sector programs which can be recalled for execution. - Save Use to save, save and run, or run and delete a sector program in stored memory. - Run Use to load stored sector programs in current memory for execution. - Delete Use to erase stored sector programs from memory. - Edit Use to review or make changes to a stored sector program. - Stop Use to stop a halt a sector program that is running.
+- Sector Program screen Use to add, review, edit and delete sector programs. - Save Use to save, save and run or run and delete a sector program. - Run Use to run a sector program. - Delete Use to erase a sector program from - Edit Use to review or make changes to a sector - Stop Use to stop a sector program that is run-